qaqLjj/myblog/README.md

 # myblog
-A simple place where I write blog.
+A simple place where i write blog.

+This is third time i write blog.
+Last two times,i make thing complex,this time i will focus on blog itself.